LunarFawn/serena_documentation/README.md

 This software was developed to run on Ubuntu 22.04 LTS and Python 3.9.
 Python 3.9 is used due to the fact that the NUPACK version I currenlty use 4.0.0.28 will not build with any python versions after 3.9.

 # Installation
-The package is pip installable so currently from the root of the project pass:
+The package is pip installable via Pypi.org as well via the Github repo:

+To install from Pypi:

+    pip install serena-rna-tool

+To install from cloned repo:

     pip install .